Skip to content

 • U.S. Attorney, SDNY

-Charging announcements and filing PDFs published by the U.S. Attorney's Office for the Southern District of New York.
+Charging records and the August 14, 2026 guilty-plea announcement published by the U.S. Attorney's Office for the Southern District of New York.

 • U.S. District Court, SDNY